cdeck3r/cdeck3r.github.io/_posts/2020-05-31-NLPPaperAnalysis.md

 ## Take it with a Grain of Salt

-Not all of them are correct.
+Not all classifications are correct.
 A user is still required to justify the recommendations.
 The table shows the papers from the topic "Recreation".

 | year | topic name | title |
 |-------|--------|---------|